ih-lab/Meltos/README.md

 - "-numSamples \<integer\>": count of the number of spatially distinct samples in your sv and ssnv files.

 #Optional:
-  -outputFile <filename>: the prefix you want for your outputfiles.
+ - "-outputFile \<filename\>:" the prefix you want for your outputfiles.
 If not specified, defaults to the name of your sv file +".lapsi"
   NOTE: This will overwrite files with the same name.
 This prefix should include the directory in which you want the files to go.